The Big Clock (film): Plot

-During the manhunt, Stroud must appear to lead the investigation diligently while also preventing the investigation from identifying him as the culprit.
-He must also secretly conduct his own investigation to prove Janoth's guilt.

-Eventually York is identified by the Crimeways team and witnesses are found who saw her on the town with the mystery man.
-The witnesses are brought to the Janoth Building.
-One is eccentric artist Louise Patterson, who created the painting that Stroud purchased.
-Asked to paint a portrait of the mystery man, she produces a modernist abstract of blobs and swirls.
+During the manhunt, Stroud makes a pretense of leading the investigation diligently while secretly conducting his own probe.
+York's identity is revealed by the Crimeways team, and witnesses who saw her on the town with the mystery man are brought to the Janoth Building.
+One is eccentric artist Louise Patterson, who painted the canvas that Stroud purchased.
+Asked to create a portrait of the mystery man, she produces a modernist abstract of blobs and swirls.

-Stroud tries to avoid the witnesses, but one of them sees and recognizes him as the mystery man.
-Stroud slips away before the witness identifies him to the investigators, who now know that the mystery man is in the building but do not know his identity.
-All exits from the building are sealed, and the building's occupants must leave by the main door, with the witnesses watching for the mystery man.
-Building security men sweep the building to find the wanted man.
+Stroud tries to avoid the witnesses, but one sees and recognizes him as the mystery man.
+He slips away before he can be identified to investigators, who now know that the mystery man is in the building.
+All exits are sealed but the main door.
+Security men sweep the building for the suspect.

 Stroud evades the dragnet by various maneuvers, finally hiding in the clock.
 He confronts Janoth and Hagen and presents evidence that appears to point to Hagen as the killer.
 Hagen implores Janoth to clear him, but Janoth tells him only that he will provide him with the best possible legal defense.
 Enraged, Hagen turns on Janoth and reveals that Janoth killed York and that he helped with the coverup.
-Janoth shoots Hagen and tries to escape in an elevator, but the car is stuck floors below (jammed there by Stroud earlier while evading the security men).
-Janoth falls down the elevator shaft to his death.
+Janoth shoots Hagen and flees to the elevator, but its car is stuck floors below.
+Janoth falls down its shaft to his death.